Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Introduction

-The rest of the paper is organized as follows: in Section \ref{sec: properties omega} we deduce some further properties of $\omega$; Section \ref{sec: construction gamma} represents the core of the paper and is fully devoted to the development of the parametrix method: first we provide a general explanation of the procedure, then we implement it in our context, culminating with the construction of a fundamental solution for $H$ and the proof of the relative Gaussian estimates.
-Finally, in Section \ref{sec: The Cauchy problem for H} we deduce existence results for the related Cauchy problem, both in the homogeneous and nonhomogeneous case, under Dini-type conditions on the regularity of the right hand side; we also prove that the fundamental solution is nonnegative in its domain of definition.
+The rest of the paper is organized as follows: in Section \ref{sec 2} we give some preliminary notions about the control distance in Carnot groups, as well as some properties of Dini continuous functions.
+Section \ref{sec 3} is fully devoted to the development of the parametrix method: first we provide a general explanation of the procedure, then we implement it in our context, culminating with the construction of a fundamental solution for $H$ and the proof of the relative upper Gaussian estimates.
+Finally, in Section \ref{sec 4} we deduce existence results for the related Cauchy problem, both in the homogeneous and nonhomogeneous case, under Dini-type conditions on the regularity of the right hand side; we also prove uniform Gaussian estimates from below for $\Gamma$.